dixitk13/dixitk13.github.io/static/markdowns/markdown-todos.md

   - react
 ---

-A basic application which started with learnig GraphQL and started to take shape as a TODOs app
+A basic application which started with learning GraphQL and is transforming as a TODOs app

 - Query and view markdowns via graphQL backend